Living Off-Campus

 What is a security deposit and when do I get it back?

-The security deposit equals one month’s rent, due at lease signing.
+The security deposit equals one month’s rent and is due at lease signing.

-It is held by the homeowner to cover any damages.
+It is held by the homeowner to cover any repairs or damages.

-The homeowner has 20 days from your lease’s move-out date to return the deposit.
+The homeowner has 20 days after your move-out date to return the deposit.

 Please allow an additional 14 business days for mail delivery before contacting our office.

-If you have questions, we will connect you directly with the homeowner, as they complete the deposit assessment and return.
+If you have questions, we will connect you directly with the homeowner, as they handle the deposit assessment and return.